ssxdd/Excel-Password/README.md

 # Excel-Password
-Rapid Excel backdoor to unlock password-protected workbooks
+Rapid Excel backdoor for unlocking password-protected workbooks.

-Paste this code into Excel Visual Basic for Applications and press play to run.
+After opening the target workbook, paste this code into Excel Visual Basic for Applications and press play to run macro.